 The orangutan is critically endangered in Borneo where most recent estimates put the population at just under 105,000.
-OURF has focuses its efforts on the critically endangered populations in Sumatra, which numbers only about 14,470 (IUCN 2016).
+OURF has focused its efforts on the critically endangered populations in Sumatra, which numbers only about 14,470 (IUCN 2016).

 Like most of Indonesia, Sumatra was once blanketed with tropical forests, and orangutans lived throughout the island.
 Smaller, lighter-colored, and generally more social than the better-known Bornean orangutan, today the Sumatran orangutan is found only in the island’s northern parts.
 Legal and illegal logging, large-scale forest conversion, mining, and development brought about the extinction of southern populations and continue to fragment the remaining populations.

 Satellite imagery shows that 48% of Sumatra's natural forest cover has disappeared since 1985 (WWF, 2008), and up to 800 orangutans are being lost every year as a result of habitat destruction and hunting.
 If the current rate of decline continues, orangutans will be extinct as a genetically viable species in Sumatra within just 10 years.

 Orangutans have the longest birth interval of any land mammal, with females giving birth to one baby every six to eight years from the age of 15, and usually producing no more than three to four offspring in their lifetime.
 With such a low birth rate, they're particularly vulnerable to hunting pressure and habitat destruction.
 All of the orangutans in Sumatra are scattered throughout small patches of forest that are surrounded by human settlements and plantations, isolated from neighboring populations.
 All of their remaining habitat is currently under serious threat of destruction.